Gowai

-Gowai (Devanagari: गोवाई Gowaí) is a village in Morar block of Gwalior district, in Madhya Pradesh, India.
-As of 2011, the village population is 928, in 226 households.
+Gowai (Gowaí) is a village in Morar block of Gwalior district, in Madhya Pradesh, India.
+As of 2011, the village population was 928, in 226 households.

 History

 At the beginning of the 20th century, Gowai was part of Gwalior State.
 Located in the pargana and zila of Gird Gwalior, it had a population of 126 and an area of 2,074 bighas.